TE KAUNIHERA O TE AWA KAIRANGI

 § Approval to call for submissions on any Proposed District Plan, Plan Changes and Variations.

-1 Work required prior to the making of any of these decisions may be delegated.
+prior to the making of any of these decisions may be delegated.

 § Prior to public notification, approval of recommendations of District Plan Hearings Subcommittees on any Proposed Plan, Plan Changes (including private Plan Changes) and Variations.